idaholab/moose/framework/doc/content/source/transfers/MultiAppCloneReporterTransfer.md

 This transfer is very similar to [MultiAppReporterTransfer.md] with a few key differences.
 The first is that this object can only transfer from sub-application(s) to the main app.
 The second is that reporter values are declared on-the-fly, i.e. the reporter values from the sub-app are "cloned" onto the main app, with out an already existing value on the main app.
 The third is that when there are multiple sub-applications, the values are collected into a vector of that reporter type on the main app.

 !alert warning
 It is not possible to transfer a reporter value that has already been cloned with this object.
+For instance, let's say there is a hierarchical structure of multiapps with a primary (main), secondary, and tertiary app.
+If this object is used to clone values from the tertiary to secondary, it cannot again be used to clone the same values from the secondary to the primary.

 ## Example Input Syntax